-Aquatic insects are common in paddy fields, where frogs are abundant.
-Therefore, we have been investigating the anti-frog defences of aquatic insects.
+Aquatic insects are common in paddy fields and ponds, where frogs and fish are abundant.
+Therefore, we have been investigating the anti-frog and -fish defences of aquatic insects.

 I found active escape of the aquatic beetle Regimbartia attenuata (Coleoptera: Hydrophilidae) from the vents of frogs via the digestive tract.